axel669/joker/README.md

 Joker includes a cli tool to generate importable files with masks and/or validators (mostly for use in environments like Cloudflare workers).

+Source files should be jsonc (comments allowed \o/), but are otherwise identical to the normal joker schema expected by the functions.

 ### Options / Example

 | Option | Required | Description |